rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/deployments.md

 read **Failed to start**.
 You may have to click **Deprovision Deployment**, delete the package, create the package all over again, and try deploying it.

 ## Update/Re-Deploy In-Place
-This feature allows users to re-deploy a running  a deployment without stopping and while retaining it's ID, dependencies,configuration and endpoints.
+This feature allows users to re-deploy a running  a deployment without stopping and while retaining its ID, dependencies, configuration and endpoints.
 During the development phase this enables developers to switch between [newer or older build](/developer-guide/create-software-packages/builds/trigger-rollback/) version in a package without having to recreate a new package resource.
 It is also useful in scenarios when a developer fixes and pushes a new image of software to docker repository with an identical tag and wants to pull in the version with all the changes and fixes into the running deployment.

 This is particularly useful in the case of a dependent deployment, as you do not need to deprovision all the deployments when a single deployment needs an update thus saving time.

 {{% notice info %}}
-The "in-place" Update/Redeploy feature is currently only supported only on containers leveraging a [containerized device runtime](/developer-guide/manage-machines/device-runtime/#containerized-docker-runtime) an in the cloud.
-This feature is unavailable for device components powered by the [pre-installed](/developer-guide/manage-machines/device-runtime/#preinstalled)
+The "in-place" Update/Redeploy feature is currently supported only on containers leveraging a [containerized device runtime](/developer-guide/manage-machines/device-runtime/#containerized-docker-runtime) and in the cloud.
+This feature is unavailable for Device components powered by the [pre-installed](/developer-guide/manage-machines/device-runtime/#preinstalled).
 {{% /notice %}}

 To update/re-deploy a deployment, follow the steps: